RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 # Testing

-The proof is in the pudding—does it work?
+The proof is in the pudding — does it work?

-The purpose of this stage is to test, and verify, that the 1541 floppy disk drive works as it should.
-Basic functionality that was tested earlier are re-tested and verified.
-A combination of software tools are used in this process - please see description of [tools](https://refurbished-commodore.com/tools).
+The purpose of this stage is to test and verify that the 1541 floppy disk drive works as it should.
+The basic functionality tested earlier is re-tested and verified.
+A combination of software tools is used in this process; please see the description of the [tools](https://refurbished-commodore.com/tools).

-In the table below are the results from the testing using normal CBM DOS and CBM Kernal.
+The table below shows the results of the testing performed using the standard CBM DOS and CBM Kernal.

 <div align="center">